 Term Meaning

 Identified kind of non- designated content A kind of non-designated content that is harmful to children in respect of which the service's children's risk assessment has identified a low, medium or high risk of harm to children in the United Kingdom.

-Invited user As defined in PCU J3.2
+Invited user As defined in PCU J3.2.

 Inviting user As defined in paragraph PCU J3.2.

 Large service A service which has more than 7 million monthly active United Kingdom users (see paragraphs 5.6 to 5.9).

 Multi-risk (children) See paragraph 5.5.

 Mute, muting As defined in PCU J1.8.

 Muted account As defined in PCU J1.8.

 Muted user As defined in PCU J1.8.

 Muting account As defined in PCU J1.8.

 Muting user As defined in PCU J1.8.

-Non-designated content proxy Content that a provider determines to be in breach of its terms of service, where: a) the provider had reason to suspect that the content may be relevant non-designated content; and b) the provider is satisfied that its terms of service prohibit the type of relevant non-designated content which it had reason to suspect existed.
+Non-designated content proxy Content that a provider determines to be in breach of its terms of service, where: a) the provider had reason to suspect that the content may be relevant non-designated content; and b) the provider is satisfied that its terms of service

+prohibit the type of relevant non-designated content which it had reason to suspect existed.

-Other content level action One or more actions, other than HEAA content controls, taken in relation to the content to protect all United Kingdom users of the service, other than users determined to be an adult by the use of highly effective age assurance , from encountering that content.
+Other content level action One or more actions, other than HEAA content controls , taken in relation to the content to protect all United Kingdom users of the service, other than users determined to be an adult by the use of highly effective age assurance , from encountering that content.
 This includes, but is not limited to, excluding or giving the content a low degree of prominence in relevant users' content feeds, blurring, distorting or obscuring the content and applying a warning label to the content.
 For the avoidance of doubt, HEAA access controls do not fall within the scope of other content level action.

 Posting content See content posted.

-Posting content functionality User-to-user service functionality allowing users to do one or more of generating, uploading or sharing content on open channels of communication.
+Term Meaning Posting content functionality User-to-user service functionality allowing users to do one or more of generating, uploading or sharing content on open channels of communication.

-Term Meaning Precision A measure of statistical accuracy, calculated as the proportion of detected content that a relevant technology has correctly identified as target content .
 Primary priority content that is harmful to children.
 Primary priority content (This comprises eating disorder content, regulated pornographic content, self-harm content, and suicide content.)
-Content that a provider determines to be in breach of its terms of service, where: Primary priority content proxy a) the provider had reason to suspect that the content may be relevant primary priority content; and , , the provider is satisfied that its terms of service prohibit the type of relevant primary priority content which it had reason to suspect existed.
+Content that a provider determines to be in breach of its terms of service , where: Primary priority content proxy a) the provider had reason to suspect that the content may be relevant primary priority content; and b) the provider is satisfied that its terms of service prohibit the type of relevant primary priority content which it had reason to suspect existed.
 Priority content Priority content that is harmful to children.
-Priority content proxy Content that a provider determines to be in breach of its terms of service, where: a) the provider had reason to suspect that the content may be relevant priority content; and b) the provider is satisfied that its terms of service prohibit the type of relevant priority content which it had reason to suspect existed.
-Proactive technology criteria As defined in PCU C9.2 and PCU C9.3.
+Content that a provider determines to be in breach of its terms of service , where: Priority content proxy a) the provider had reason to suspect that the content may be relevant priority content; and b) the provider is satisfied that its terms of service prohibit the type of relevant priority content which it had reason to suspect existed.
 Produce(s) reproducible results Produce(s) the same or similar outputs when given the same or similar inputs.
 Prohibited (content) See the subsection headed 'Content prohibited on a service' (which begins at paragraph 5.16).
 Prospective complainants United Kingdom users and affected persons.
 Public body A public authority within the meaning of section 6 of the Human Rights Act 1998 (c.42).
 Reacting to content A user-to-user service functionality.
 Described by user communication functionality type.
 Includes functionalities such as 'liking' or 'loving' content.